seznam/IMA.js-plugins/packages/plugin-analytic-google/README.md

 # @ima/plugin-analytic-google

 This is the Google analytic plugin for the IMA.js application.
 You can visit our site <https://imajs.io>.

-The plugin currently implements both UA and GA4 analytics.
+The plugin currently implements GA4 analytics.
-It is planned to remove UA later in year 2023 as its support ends in this year.

 ## Installation